|Pilot 2nd Lt. Stanley W. Johnson, O-743343 (MIA / KIA) MT

 On November 7, 1943 took off from Kiriwina Airfield on a mission to escort bombers over Rabaul.
 The weather was cumulus clouds with 7/10th coverage from 1,000' to well over 30,000' over the target area.
 This P-38 was last seen by Captain Richard I. Bong with four enemy fighters on the tail of this P-38 over Saint Georges Channel near Induna Island.
 Last seen diving away.
 When this P-38 failed to return it was officially declared Missing In Action (MIA).

 Johnson was officially declared dead on December 15, 1945.
-He is memorialized on the tablets of the missing at MAC.
+He earned the Silver Star, Air Medal and Purple Heart, posthumously.
+Johnson is memorialized on the tablets of the missing at Manila American Cemetery.
 He also has a memorial marker at Lewistown City Cemetery in Lewistown, MT.
-Johnson earned the Silver Star, Air Medal and Purple Heart, posthumously.

 USAF Serial Number Search Results - P-38G-13-LO Lightning 43-2199